brurucy/shapiro/README.md

 1. [x] A very fast in-memory parallel datalog and relational algebra engine that relies on an ordered(not necessarily sorted) container for storage and sorted sets as indexes - Simple Datalog
 2. [x] A not-so-fast in-memory parallel datalog engine that uses no indexes and does not rely on order - ChibiDatalog
+3. [x] A sort of fast in-memory parallel and distributed datalog engine that supports adding and removing rules and data with optimal update times - DifferentialDatalog

 The following snippet showcases `ChibiDatalog` in action.